tanhaoen/keppel-dbt-training/Lesson 4/lesson4_lab.md

 ```

-## Submitting your assignment
-To submit your assignment, collect the SQL queries in a `txt` file named `Snowflake_201_Day_4_<YOUR NAME>` and upload them to your GitLab repository.

-Congratulations!
+## Congratulations!
 You have completed this Lab successfully.